 In grades K-6, students are introduced to careers through career days (such as tool days, construction days, and vehicle days), workplace visits, job shadowing, and guest speakers.

 In grade 7, students explore career options in the CTE Introduction class.
 In grade 8, students also explore career options through career fairs, field studies, job shadowing, and guest speakers.

 In grades 9-10, students become oriented with a specific career(s) through career fairs, job shadowing, and guest speakers.

-In grades 11-12, students may prepare for a career through internships, apprenticeships, and clinical work experiences.
+In grades 11-12, students may prepare for a career through internships and apprenticeships.
 The Work-Based Learning course is available to students to further these experiences.

 The High School to College and Career Pathways initiative helps match education and workplace needs.
-Through partnerships among post-secondary institutions, school districts, business, and industry, Pathways identify and group courses within CTE areas of study that offer students depth of knowledge and skill, linked with specific postsecondary programs culminating in degrees or certificates.
+Through partnerships among post-secondary institutions, school districts, business, and industry, Pathways identify and group courses within CTE areas of study that offer students depth of knowledge and skill, linked with specific postsecondary programs culminating in degrees, certificates, and licenses.

 - Greater job satisfaction.

 - Higher wages and better benefits.